Happy Father’s Day to all the dads out there, who make running on this day a yearly tradition.

 If you’re looking for a sob story about the weather, you’re not going to find it here.
 This was a beautiful June day for our flagship race, and we are thrilled the rain stopped in time for everyone to come out and enjoy a very warm welcome to summer in their new #Waterloo10KClassic tank tops.

 Despite the heat and the hills, the main event, the 10 KM, showcased a competitive field with tons of local talent.
-First place overall was Tadesse Feyissa in 32:30, the fast time seen at the Waterloo Classic since 2014.
+First place overall was Tadesse Feyissa in 32:30, the fastest time seen at the Waterloo Classic since 2014.
 With the top five finishers all coming in under 35 minutes, this was one of the deepest fields we’ve put together in many years.
 The women’s 10 KM was won by Erin McClure Robb in a time of 38:21, the only woman to go under 40 minutes this year.

 The 10 KM also marked the beginning of Battle of Waterloo V. This year’s battle combines your times from the Waterloo 10 KM Classic and the Fall 5 KM Classic, our two premiere events.
 After leg 1, Robert Brouillette and Robyn Collins lead the pack in the chase for Battle supremacy.
 (Full BOW V leg 1 results).
 But for anyone who ran the 10 KM today, it’s not too late to sign up – registration closes as 11:59pm on Tuesday, June 20th!